OneKey-Network/addressability-framework/Integration-guides/PAF-Integration-Guide.md

 ## PAF Operator Tasks

+This next section is only needed for a publisher (or any actor) wanting to set up another operator.
+This section also explains the configuration that is required at the Operator level to serve a new website through its client node.

 For a new **PAF client node** to be authorized by an operator, the **operator** configuration must be updated.

 A PAF operator is currently hosted by Criteo.